N-R-K/search-and-play/README.md

 A: The most likely scenario is that the invidious instance is down/blocked.
 Try changing the "INSTANCE" variable inside the script.
 [Here's a list of public invidious instances](https://github.com/iv-org/documentation/blob/master/Invidious-Instances.md)

-NOTE: Remember to put a trailing backslash.
-This `https://yewtu.be/` is okay, this `https://yewtu.be` is not.

 ## Similar projects
 This script is meant to be minimal/barebones.
 If you want something more featureful take a look into [ytfzf](https://github.com/pystardust/ytfzf) or [script-yt](https://github.com/sayan01/scripts/blob/master/yt).